brandonbate/project-1/README.md

 4. When at the "home page", a user should be able to create a new thread.
 You should create a form where the user enters a thread title, an alias and a message.
-When the user submits the form, they should be forward to a page like that described in 2.
+When the user submits the form, they should be forwarded to a page like that described in 2.
 On that page, they should find their thread title and their post, with alias and message included.

 The above description provides a rough sketch for a functional test that mirrors that of ```test_can_start_a_list_for_one_user``` in our textbook example.
 You should implement a test like this.
-In addition to this, you should implement a funtional test aking to that of ```test_multiple_users_can_start_lists_at_different_urls`` in our textbook example; that is, you should test that posts don't magically appear in other threads.
+In addition to this, you should implement a funtional test akin to that of ```test_multiple_users_can_start_lists_at_different_urls`` in our textbook example; that is, you should test that posts don't magically appear in other threads.

+I'm assuming that you are using the same techniques as those demonstrated in our textbook (up to and including Chapter 7).
-You should also have unit tests for your applications.
+As with the textbook example, you should also have unit tests for your applications.
 I've organized my tests as follows:

 ```
 	# Check that we can create database entries directly.